Internal Memo

 Mackenzee is always a natural both in front of and behind the camera.
 I made this image at Open Mic Nyte a couple of years ago.

-I expect great things from Mac, and, in fact, have been very impressed with how quickly she caught on to the daily flow of news and newspaper.
+I expect great things from Mackenzee, and, in fact, have been very impressed with how quickly she caught on to the daily flow of news and newspaper.
 I think this summer is going to be a great learning experience for both of us.

-Mac moved into a vacant desk in the newsroom and instantly made it hers.
+Mackenzee moved into a vacant desk in the newsroom and instantly made it hers.
 I think she's going to love real world journalism.

-Mac moved into a vacant desk in the newsroom and instantly made it hers.
+Mackenzee moved into a vacant desk in the newsroom and instantly made it hers.
 I think she’s going to love real world journalism.

 1 Comment